 Both mule deer and white-tailed deer occur throughout District 3.
 Deer hunting opportunities in District 3 vary from marginal to quite good, depending on the GMU.
-The GMUs with highest success (GMUs 145, 149, 178, and 181) also have the highest amount of private land and access can be limited.
-GMUs where access to public land is highest (GMUs 166 and 175) have the lowest success, probably due to a combination of high hunter numbers, high percentage of legal bucks harvested, and lower quality deer habitat.
+The GMUs with the highest success (GMUs 145, 178, 181, and 186) also have the highest amount of private land, and access can be limited.
+GMUs where access to public land is highest (GMUs 166, 169, and 175) have the lowest success, probably due to a combination of high hunter numbers, a high percentage of legal bucks harvested, and lower quality deer habitat.
 While overall harvest is one indicator of GMU hunting quality, harvest/unit effort (HPUE) and harvest/unit area (HPUA) equalize GMUs based on hunter numbers, number of days hunting, and GMU size.
-However, both HPUE and HPUA can be misleading, as HPUE is complicated by private land access limitations and HPUA is complicated by the amount of habitat in the GMU that actually supports deer.
+However, both HPUE and HPUA can be misleading, as HPUE is complicated by private land access limitations and HPUA is complicated by the amount of habitat in the GMU that supports deer.
 In general, HPUE seems to be a better indicator of hunting success.
-Hunter success and HPUE of either white-tailed or mule deer in District 3 is highest in GMUs 145 (Mayview), 149 (Prescott), 178 (Peola), and 181 (Couse), while total general season harvest is highest in GMUs 149 (Prescott), 154 (Blue Creek), 162 (Dayton), and 178 (Peola).
+Hunter success and HPUE of either white-tailed or mule deer in District 3 is highest in GMUs 145 (Mayview), 178 (Peola), 181 (Couse), and 186 (Grande Ronde) while total general season harvest is highest in GMUs 149 (Prescott), 154 (Blue Creek), and 162 (Dayton).